Released in:

 Good job, Fritos!

-It's true that I really was expecting Sparkdrive to be the first Auctus Drive support operative, and whilst I know many people thought that was unlikely as all previous Auctus Drive operatives have been dps'ers, Seasun have been shown to be willing to change things up in the past, so it wouldn't have surprised me.
+It's true that I really was expecting Sparkdrive to be the first Auctus Drive operative to be a support and not a dps, and whilst I know many people thought that was unlikely as all previous Auctus Drive operatives have been dps'ers, Seasun have been shown to be willing to change things up in the past, so it wouldn't have surprised me.

-Sparkdrive not being Longyan's ideal second support means that Fritia does somewhat fall flat as far as the meta is concerned, not really being useful for endgame content.
+Sparkdrive not being Longyan's ideal second support means that Fritia does somewhat fall flat as far as the meta is concerned, as she is so out-classed by Jade Arc that Sparkdrive is not really useful for endgame content if you already have Jade Arc.

 All previous Auctus Drive operatives have had some form of healing: